Tips From a Taxidermist: How to Prep Deer for Mounting

 Do you want to preserve your deer for a wall mount?
 These seven taxidermy tips will help you learn how to prep a deer for taxidermy and get great results.

-Maybe you’re hot on the trail of a once-in-a-lifetime buck, you finally drew that elusive tag, or your teen is headed on her first whitetail hunt and has her camo game face on.
+Maybe you’re hot on the trail of a once-in-a-lifetime buck, you finally drew that elusive tag you've coveted for years, or your teen is headed on her first whitetail hunt and has her camo game face on.
 Whatever your motivation, wall-mounting a deer is a great way to save your animal, preserve a hunting memory, and make the moment visible to family and friends.

 You’ve got the tag, a prime piece of real estate on your wall, and now you’re ready to add the trophy.
 What can you do to prep your deer and make sure your mount turns out incredible?
 We reached out to taxidermist Spencer Westlund of Westlund Taxidermy to find out.
 Spencer has been in business for 14 years and knows firsthand what hunters should do or avoid when prepping a mount.
 Let's tap into his experience.

-7 Dos and Don’ts for Hunters Preparing to Mount a Deer
+7 Dos and Don’ts for Hunters Preparing to Wall Mount a Deer

 An eye-catching mount involves more than securing a great taxidermist—although that’s a must.
 A big part of the prep work is in your hands.
 Follow these seven tips on how to prepare a deer head for mounting and you’ll be enjoying it for years to come.